Magnetic quantum criticality: The role of the Fermi surface geometry

-On the basis of these considerations, we are now able to consistently identify the different regions in the $T-n$ phase-diagram around the QCP illustrated in Fig.~\ref{fig:Fig1}(c).
-Starting from the left side for $n\! > \! n_c$, a region with incommensurate AF (``i-AF'') long-range order is found below the critical temperature of Eq.~(\ref{eq:TNeel}), which displays the above-mentioned {\sl parabolic} behavior in $n \! - \! n_c$.
+On this basis, we are now able to consistently identify the different regions in the $T\!-\!n$ phase-diagram around the QCP illustrated in Fig.~\ref{fig:Fig1}(c).
+Starting from the left side for $n\! > \! n_c$, a region with incommensurate AF (``i-AF'') order \cite{Rampon2025} is found below the critical temperature of Eq.~(\ref{eq:TNeel}), which displays the above-mentioned {\sl parabolic} behavior in $n \! - \! n_c$.
 Right above $T_c$, the classical critical regime [gray area marked with ``C" in Fig.~\ref{fig:Fig1}(c)] is identified as the parameter region, where the lowest (linear) order of the Taylor expansion of $\chi_m^{-1}$ in $T \! - \!
 T_c$ dominates over the next one, featuring classical mean-field critical exponents, e.g., $\chi_m^{-1} \propto (T \! - \!
 T_c)^{\gamma_\text{cl}}$ with $\gamma_\text{cl} \! = \!
 1$.
-By decreasing the density, for $n \lesssim n_c$, the quantum critical (``QC'', red shadowed area in Fig.~\ref{fig:Fig1}(c)) and the quantum disordered (``QD'', in green) regimes can be respectively identified as the regions where the Kohn-line driven quantum critical behavior in Eq.~(\ref{eq:Invchi}), i.e.,~$\chi_m^{-1} \propto \sqrt{T}$ (i.e., $\gamma \! = \! \frac 12$), dominates the $T$-independent term $\!\propto\!(n_c\! -\! n)$ or vice versa.
-Hence, $b \sqrt{T} \gg a |n_c -n|$ defines the QC regime, while $a(n_c -n) \gg b \sqrt{T}$ the QD one.
-We note here that, while the precise location of the borders delimiting the QC and QD regimes, due to their intrinsic crossover nature, will depend, in general, on the quantitative criterion chosen \cite{Suppl}, their overall {\sl parabolic} shape in the $T\!-\!n$-phase diagram is directly dictated by the explicit expression in Eq.~(\ref{eq:Invchi}) and represents, thus, a genuine feature of our DMFT results.
+By decreasing the density, for $n \lesssim n_c$, the quantum critical [``QC'', red shadowed area in Fig.~\ref{fig:Fig1}(c)] and the quantum disordered (``QD'', in green) regimes can be respectively identified as the regions where the Kohn-line driven quantum critical behavior in Eq.~(\ref{eq:Invchi}), i.e.,~$\chi_m^{-1} \propto \sqrt{T}$ (i.e., $\gamma \! = \! \frac 12$), dominates the $T$-independent term $\!\propto\!(n_c\! -\! n)$ or vice versa.
+Hence, $b \sqrt{T} \gg a |n_c -n|$ defines the QC regime, while $a(n_c -n) \geq b \sqrt{T}$ the QD one.
+We note here that, while the precise location of the borders delimiting the QC and QD regimes, due to their intrinsic crossover nature, depend, in general, on the quantitative criterion chosen \footnote{The criterion used is the dominance of the second w.r.t.~the first term of the r.h.s.~of Eq.~(\ref{eq:Invchi2}).
+Specifically, in Fig.~\ref{fig:Fig1}, we used the following relations: $T= \frac{16a^2}{b^2}(n_c -n)^2$, $T= \frac{a^2}{b^2}(n_c -n)^2$ with $n < n_c$, and $ T= \frac{1.8a^2}{b^2}(n_c -n)^2$, respectively, for the QC, QD and C regimes.}, their overall {\sl parabolic} shape in the $T\!-\!n$-phase diagram is directly dictated by the explicit expression in Eq.~(\ref{eq:Invchi}) and represents, thus, a genuine feature of our DMFT results.

+{\sl Correlation length.} Differently from $\chi_m$, the numerical data for the magnetic correlation length $\xi_m$ shown in Fig.~\ref{fig:Fig1}(b) do not allow for an immediate understanding.
+As we will see, $\xi_m$ actually entails the pivotal information to clarify the actual origin of the observed deviations of the quantum critical behavior from the HMM prediction.